RESIDENCE HALL ROOMMATES

 All Residence Hall contracts are offered via email and students have four (4) days from the contract offer date to pay the $150 refundable deposit and sign the contract.
 Contracts are for the individual bed space, which means each resident has their own separate contract and is responsible only for his/her rental installments.
 Contract cancellation fees vary depending on the date of cancellation, and semester for which a student is cancelling.
 Refer to the respective Terms and Conditions for the cancellation fee schedule.

 A guarantor is a parent or legal guardian that can sign a binding, legal Residence Hall contract, Meal Plan contract, or Apartment lease with a student under the age of 18 years old.
 A guarantor's signature is required for all students under the legal age to execute a contract to mitigate the risk of delinquent or defaulting residents.

-As of Jan.
-1, 2012, incoming Texas college students under 30 years old must be immunized against bacterial meningitis before they enroll in an institution of higher education.
+All incoming Texas college students under 22 years old must be immunized against bacterial meningitis before they enroll in an institution of higher education.
 The new law mandates that first-time college students, students transferring from another institution and students who are re-enrolling following a break of at least one fall or spring semester be inoculated against the illness and submit proof of vaccination at least 10 days prior to the start of the semester.

-Students planning to enroll for the Spring 2013 semester must submit proof of vaccination by Jan.
-2, 2013 to Magnus Health SMR, to ensure that their documents are processed in time to comply with the law.
+Students planning to enroll for the upcoming semester must immediately submit proof of vaccination to Magnus Health SMR, to ensure that their documents are processed in time to comply with the law.
 In addition, if you are required to receive the vaccination and are offered campus housing accommodations, you must comply with the meningitis vaccination requirements at least 10 days from a housing contract offer or 10 days before move in, whichever is earliest.